Shreelee06/SQL-Project-/README.md

-# 📊 SQL Practice: DVD Rental Insights
+# 📊 SQL Project: DVD Rental Insights

 This is a small SQL project I worked on while doing the Complete SQL Bootcamp course on Udemy.
 I used the DVD Rental sample database and wrote some queries to explore the data and answer practical questions related to customers, rentals, and staff performance.